OrcaBus/service-dragen-wgts-dna-pipeline-manager/README.md

 </details>

+> [!NOTE]
-Please be aware of the following:
+> Please be aware of the following:

-We use a default inputs json to populate the non-file-like parameters, the default for the workflow version 4.4.4 is so:
+The DRAFT Event Populator uses default inputs to populate the non-file-like parameters.
+See the complete DRAFT [example](#complete-draft-event-example) below.

+The defaults for the workflow version 4.4.4 are:

 ```json5
 {